MelbourneDeveloper/RestClient.Net/README.md

 * Supports GET, POST, PUT, PATCH, DELETE with ability and custom methods
 * Tight code and complete test coverage means you can make a change if you need to
 ![diagram](https://github.com/MelbourneDeveloper/Restclient.Net/blob/main/src/Images/Rendered/Stats.png)
+* Fluent API for construction, non-destructive mutation, and Url construction

 ## Examples